xy-241/CS-Notes/content/Networking Protocol/SSH.md

 > - _Benefit_: Avoids typing username with every connection
 >
 > **IdentityFile** - Specifies private key file for authentication
-> - _Benefit_: Uses specific keys for specific servers, improving security
+> - _Benefit_: Uses specific keys for specific servers, improving security, especially if you are using multiple ssh keys and having a ssh agent that tries to perform the authentication
 >
 > **IdentitiesOnly** - Forces SSH to only use specified identity files
 > - _Benefit_: Prevents authentication failures from trying wrong keys